aws/s2n-tls/bindings/rust-examples/async-pkey-offload/README.md

 # PKey Offload with KMS

-This example shows how to use s2n-tls pkey offload functionality to create TLS connections with a private key that is stored in KMS
+This example shows how to use s2n-tls pkey offload functionality to create TLS connections with a private key that is stored in KMS.

 It will
 1. generate an asymmetric key in KMS
 2. create a public (self-signed) x509 certificate corresponding to the private key in KMS
 3. handle TLS connections for that certificate, offloading all private key operations to KMS

-If you are looking for a simpler example, you should start with the basic [tokio server & client](../tokio-server-client/Readme.md) instead.

 ```
                       server (s2n-tls)                  KMS